TitusA/Azure-Machine-Learning-/README.md

 Get the subscription total AML endpoints to check the quota and limit.
-It will parse all your subscriptions.
+It parses all workspaces and get the online endpoints, batch endpoints and serverless endpoints.
+It shows the count per workspace and the total.